trans-travel/trans-travel/us/id.md

    bathrooms/showers in schools.
 However, this is [being challenged](https://lambdalegal.org/case/roe-v-critchfield/) in court (updated Mar.
 20, 2025).
+ * Trans people are also required to use bathrooms and sleeping quarters according to their sex assigned at birth in some higher education facilities and domestic violence shelters.
+Note that the enforcement is left to the state agency, and this is not a crime in itself, but with the definition of male and female in the law, trans people using these bathrooms may be violating other laws (updated Apr.
+4, 2025).
  * Enforcement of school bathroom regulations is unclear.
  * Public accommodation access is not protected for trans people in Idaho.